linkmeAman/DundlerMithlin/README.md

 - **Hero CTA + Resume:** Replace the PDF at `public/amansingh.pdf` and set `profile.contact.resumeUrl` (and `profile.contact.gmailComposeUrl` if you prefer a different compose provider).
 The CTA opens in a new tab.
 - **Profile photo:** Swap `public/profile-photo.jpeg` with your image and adjust `profile.photo` (src + alt text).
 The hero uses `next/image` so larger files are optimized automatically.
 - **Stats with counters:** Each stat in `profile.stats` accepts `numericValue`, `prefix`, `suffix`, and `decimals`.
 Add entries to animate more KPIs via the shared `AnimatedNumber` component.
-- **React Bits spotlight:** Edit `src/data/reactBits.ts` to change the interactive cards or add more.
-The spotlight hover effect automatically adapts to new entries.
 - **Navigation:** Update `src/data/navigation.ts` to add items that point to new sections, external case studies, or a blog.
 External links open in a new tab automatically.
 - **Sections:** Home sections are regular React components.
 Drop in new sections inside `src/app/page.tsx` and source copy from new data files (e.g., `src/data/testimonials.ts`).
+- **Spotlight cards:** Edit `src/data/spotlight.ts` to change the text/metrics powering the magnetic hover cards.
+Styling lives in `src/components/SpotlightShowcase.tsx`.
 - **Projects page:** The filter chips auto-populate from each project's `stack` array.
 Adding a new tag automatically becomes selectable.
 - **Animations:** `Reveal` and `AnimatedNumber` handle framer-motion effects.
 Duplicate these patterns for other components to keep motion consistent.